-A high proportion (77% in the EU) of respondents stated that they expected assumptions used for reporting under IFRS 17 to be mostly the same or identical to those used for Solvency II reporting.
+A high proportion (77% in the EU and 86% in the UK) of respondents stated that they expected assumptions used for reporting under IFRS 17 to be mostly the same or identical to those used for Solvency II reporting.
+UK firms in particular are anticipating leveraging Solvency II assumptions, with all UK respondents indicating that assumptions under the two bases would have similarities.